hirosystems/clarinet/README.md

 ### Deploy with Hyperchains on Devnet

 Clarinet can be used for facilitating experimentations with [Hyperchains](https://www.youtube.com/watch?v=PFPwuVCGGuI).
-To get started with subnets, in your `Devnet.toml`, enable the flag
+To begin working with subnets, in your `Devnet.toml`, enable the following flag:

 ```toml
 [devnet]